Watch: Florida man injected opioid ‘chemical agent’ under family’s door, police say

 “The first [thing] that came to my mind — my daughter and my wife,” Abdullah remembered.
 “They need to be safe.”

-He got his family out of the house, then called the police.
+He got his family out of the house and then called the police.
 Li was arrested and charged with multiple felonies, including possession of a controlled substance and burglary.
-According to a Tampa Police Department affidavit, a hazmat test found the liquid “chemical agent” contained both methodone and hydrocodone — opioid pain medications.
+According to a Tampa Police Department affidavit, a hazmat test found the liquid “chemical agent” contained both methadone and hydrocodone — opioid pain medications.

 Abdullah doesn’t want to think about any long-term side effects on his daughter.

-Li’s arrest record lists him as a student at University of South Florida, but the school told WFLA he was a chemistry PhD student and is no longer enrolled there — his last semester was summer 2023.
+Li’s arrest record lists him as a student at the University of South Florida, but the school told WFLA he was a chemistry Ph.D. student and is no longer enrolled there — his last semester was summer 2023.

 Li is out on bond.
 His next hearing is December 5.
 He’s also facing lawsuits from Abdullah for domestic violence and the condo association for breach of contract.